sachitkapil/ControlSystem_GE21_Engine/README.md

 states.
 • Linear Model obtained at Operating Point 2 is a two input - two output system.
 It consists of two states.
-• Three different control system techniques are applied for the obtained plant models.
+• Three different control system techniques were applied for the obtained linear plant models; Linear Quadratic Regulator (LQR), Linear, Quadratic Gaussian (LQG), and H∞ Control Design